-WE FACE THE POTENTIAL HARMS OF NATURAL DISASTERS, INCLUDING THOSE AS A RESULT OF CLIMATE CHANGE, PANDEMICS, INCLUDING THE COVID-19 PANDEMIC, ACTS OF WAR, INCLUDING THE RUSSIA AND UKRAINE CONFLICT, TERRORISM, INTERNATIONAL CONFLICTS, OR OTHER DISRUPTIONS TO OUR OPERATIONS, THE DURATION AND SEVERITY OF WHICH ARE HIGHLY UNCERTAIN AND DIFFICULT TO PREDICT.
+WE FACE THE POTENTIAL HARMS OF NATURAL DISASTERS, INCLUDING THOSE AS A RESULT OF CLIMATE CHANGE, PANDEMICS, ACTS OF WAR, TERRORISM, INTERNATIONAL CONFLICTS, OR OTHER DISRUPTIONS TO OUR OPERATIONS, THE DURATION AND SEVERITY OF WHICH ARE HIGHLY UNCERTAIN AND DIFFICULT TO PREDICT.

 Our business depends on the movement of people and goods around the world.
-Natural disasters (including but not limited to those as a result of climate change), pandemics (including the COVID-19 pandemic), acts or threats of war (including the Russia and Ukraine conflict) or terrorism, international conflicts, power outages, fires, explosions, equipment failures, sabotage, political instability, and the actions taken by governments could cause damage to or disrupt our business operations, our suppliers or our customers, and could create economic instability.
+Natural disasters (including but not limited to those as a result of climate change), pandemics, acts or threats of war or terrorism, international conflicts, power outages, fires, explosions, equipment failures, sabotage, political instability, and the actions taken by governments could cause damage to or disrupt our business operations, our suppliers or our customers, and could create economic instability.
 Disruptions to our information technology (IT) infrastructure from system failures, shutdowns, power outages, telecommunication or utility failures, and other events, including disruptions at third-party IT and other service providers, could also interfere with or disrupt our operations.
 Although it is not possible to predict such events or their consequences, these events could decrease demand for our hardware and software products, solutions, or services, increase our costs, or make it difficult or impossible for us to deliver products, solutions, or services.